Internet-Draft OAuth Mission Progressive Authorization August 2026

 7. Audit Linkage

 Each policy-adjudicated in-ceiling expansion is an approval event and MUST be recorded as one: the approver context is the drawdown policy (its identifier and version) rather than a human principal, and the successor's predecessor member links the drawdown chain for an authorized auditor exactly as for human-approved expansions ([I-D.draft-mcguinness-oauth-mission-expansion]).
-A deployment MUST retain the consented authority_ceiling, drawdown_policy, and ceiling_hash with the Mission record for the audit horizon, so an auditor can verify every drawdown was within the consented envelope.

 8. Conformance